-Replace Multiple Missing Teeth With Dental Implants - Houston, TX
+Replace Multiple missing teeth with dental implants - Houston, TX

 Dental implants are well designed to replace not just one but many missing teeth, and Dr. Friedberg can help.
 In the past, patients with multiple missing teeth used a dental bridge as their best replacement option.
 Although a dental bridge still works, there can be unpleasant side effects to consider.

-Possible Dental bridge complications:
+Possible dental bridge complications

-• Bone loss.
+• Stresses natural teeth.
+Dental bridges are built from materials that function in ways that eventually wear existing teeth.
+Studies indicate that a dental bridge can even lead to more tooth loss.
+Bone loss.
 A dental bridge will not stimulate and preserve your existing jaw bone.
 A dental bridge diminishes bone density and then facial muscles begin to sag.
 Without ssupportive facial muscles, a dental bridge will slip and move around, making it difficult and embarrassing to eat and speak.

 Dental Implants are an appealing solution for patients with many missing teeth.
 First, the titanium used to build them is very friendly to the body, which makes it very easy for the implants to mimic natural teeth and roots.
 They are melded right into the jaw bone and they last.
 Unlike dental bridges, they constantly stimulate the bone to keep your facial muscles active and supportive so you’ll never have worries when eating and socializing.